 Salary, Job Description, How To Become One, and More

-In this career summary, you will find out what the job of An IT Support Specialist is about and what it is like.
+In this career summary, you will find out what the job of a Computer User Support Specialist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Computer User Support Specialists provide technical assistance to computer users.
 Answer questions or resolve computer problems for clients in person, or via telephone or electronically.
 May provide assistance concerning the use of computer hardware and software, including printing, installation, word processing, electronic mail, and operating systems.

 Interested in becoming a Computer User Support Specialist?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.

 Studying for a standardized test for your college admissions?

 Improve your test scores on SAT, ACT, GRE, and GMAT.Read more